m-a-stewart/BandGivensWeight/notes.md

 ==========================================================

-The Fortran 2003 code works on various Givens-weight parameterizations and is intended to accompany the paper *On the Stability of Orthogonal Transformation of Rank Structured Matrices*.
+The Fortran 2003 code works on various Givens-weight parameterizations and is intended to accompany the paper *On Orthogonal Transformation of Rank Structured Matrices*.
 Since I expect to continue to use this code as a basis for further research into related algorithms, I have put more effort into writing, packaging, and